lennartj/jguru-shared/messaging/messaging-api/src/site/markdown/index.md

       // Send a message with the JMS headers extracted from the JmsCompliantMap and given body.
       // Since the body is a String, a JMS TextMessage will be created and sent. val jmsMessageID = messagingHelper.send(sentProperties, "This is a message body", destination)

+#### Kotlin: Copy properties from JMS Message

+Use the simplified helper to extract all properties from the JMS Message to a SortedMap:

+      // Retrieve the JMS Message from the broker
+      val msg : Message = ...

+      // Extract the JMS properties from the Message val messageProps : JmsCompliantMap = Messages.getPropertyMap(msg)

 #### Java: Creating a Queue